top of page

 Founded in 1988

 In 1988 Ian Frearson set up the Arctic Research Group with four core members chosen from those having taken part in previous trips to Svalbard and Alaska.
-Since then by 2024 the Group has delivered ten further successful ARG expeditions and individual members have taken part in over twenty, including two International EU funded research expeditions.
+Since then the Group has delivered further successful ARG expeditions and individual members have taken part in two International EU funded research expeditions on projects initiated by the ARG.

 About Us

-The Group has gained the reputation of being one of the most respected private expedition groups currently operating in the UK.
-Three members are professors at various Institutions, Nine members hold a PhD, seven more have MSc’s and six have BSc (Hons).
-Several of these academic achievements have stemmed from or include research work undertaken on ARG expeditions.
-Members combine their high academic qualifications with many field skills, involving the more obvious ones of mountaineering and camping in severe conditions.
+Several of the academic achievements of volunteers have stemmed from or include research work undertaken on ARG expeditions.
+Members combine their high academic and outdoor qualifications with many field skills, involving the more obvious ones of mountaineering and camping in severe conditions.

 New Members & Young scientists